Miami TV Station Crew Attacked in Miami Beach While Filming Story on Crime

-A Miami TV station crew were attacked Wednesday night in Miami Beach while, in a twist of irony, covering a story about efforts to curb violence in the city.
+A Miami TV station crew was attacked Wednesday night in Miami Beach while, in a twist of irony, covering a story about efforts to curb violence in the city.

 Members of one group of people attempted to stop the photojournalist from shooting video, at one point knocking his camera down and causing it to black out.